sakitume/betaflight/docs/Soft SPI RX.md

 Oh yeah, I chose to setup the default RX protocol to: `RX_SPI_NRF24_V202_1M` as this works perfectly.
 Some of the other nrf rx modules seem to have pitch, yaw and roll inverted.

 Whoops....another thing.
-On OMNIBUSF4 I seem to be seeing some dropouts.
-Not sure why.
-Everything runs great on my NOX board.
-It could be due to the OMNIBUSF4 (F405) running much faster than the NOX (F411) (168Mhz vs the NOX's 96Mhz).
-If that is the case, then the SCK pulse may need to be extended slightly with a short delay before toggling the pin.
+On OMNIBUSF4 I encountered some dropouts.
+I suspected that the software SPI serial clock pulse might be too short due to the faster processor used by that flight controller (an STM32F405).
+My NOX board (which uses an STM32F411) ran perfectly fine however.

+I added a slight delay to stretch out the clock pulse (look for `USE_SOFTSPI_DELAY` in source file `rx_softspi.c`.
+This fixed the issue on my OMNIBUSF4 board.
+I think it is worth noting here in this document in case this needs to be revisited.

 ```c
 //------------------------------------------------------------------------------